torhve/Nyfyk/README.md

 # Nyfyk

 Nyfyk is a RSS Reader HTML5 app that will only work with very modern browsers, see <http://caniuse.com/#search=flex> for my definiton of modern.
 It's code is an adaptation of the wReader chrome app linked below.
-It uses [Newsbeuter](http://newsbeuter.org), a RSS CLI program with SQLite3 as backend.
-[Openresty](http://openresty.org) serves as the middleware between SQLite3 and the front end app, just because I love me some openresty.
+It uses postgresql as a backend.
+[Openresty](http://openresty.org) serves as the middleware between the database and the front end app, just because I love me some openresty.

 ### Why ?